Central Coast No.2 CMWM Power Generation Project (Revoked)

 Project Information:

 The project operated under the Carbon Credits (Carbon Farming Initiative-Coal Mine Waste Gas) Methodology Determination 2015.
-This methodology credits the capture and combustion of fugitive methane emissions from coal mines, gas that would otherwise be vented into the atmosphere.
-Specifically, this project proposed installing a new electricity production device to combust the methane component of the gas, thereby converting it into less potent carbon dioxide while generating power.
+This methodology credits the destruction of fugitive methane emissions from active underground coal mines.
+Standard requirements involve installing devices, such as flares or electricity generators, to capture methane that would otherwise be vented into the atmosphere, converting it into carbon dioxide and energy.
+This specific project proposed installing a new electricity production device to combust the gas for power generation.